turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 Run `npm test` again to make sure we didn't break anything.
 (REFACTOR).

 SWEET!
-There are we go with the first cycle of our RED-GREEN-REFACTOR TDD approach.
+There we go with the first cycle of our RED-GREEN-REFACTOR TDD approach.

 ## Mocha Lifecycle Methods
 You may have noticed that every time we wrote a test, we had to instantiate a new instance of our box.
 This is super repetitive, and kind of irritating to have to do every time.
 Luckily, Mocha provides some `hooks` that help automate stuff like this.
 Take a second to look at [the documentation](https://mochajs.org/#hooks)